TriKro/rsb-content/part3-generative_market_research/focus-group.md

 # Focus Groups

 ## In Brief
 A focus group is a small group discussion designed to rapidly gain customer feedback on a given topic.
 It is like customer development, but performed in a group.
-In the Lean Startup world, it is often criticised for falling into “group think”.
+In the Lean Startup world, it is often criticized for devolving into groupthink.
 The opinions of the most outgoing group members tend to dominate the discussion and distort the outcome.
-It can also be used to understand the dynamics behind group buying patterns / influences.
+It can also be used to understand the dynamics behind group buying patterns/influences.

 ## Helps Answer
  * How do customers influence one another in a group setting?